anacarolina-arellano/telemetry/README.md

 Date: 18/08/2021
 ----------
 #### **Description of what the project does**
-This version of the Warehouse app includes new routes, in the main one ("/") and a new route "/admin" that takes you to an admin page, which has a form to create data and send it to the cloud.
+This version of the Warehouse app includes new routes, in the main one ("/") that takes you to an admin page, which has a form to create data and send it to the cloud.
 It is also possible to retrieve data from the cloud data store. and display it.

 #### **Download/Install**